ivanrj7j/ivanrj7j/README.md

 __I'm into AI and data science and have a knack for full-stack web development with AI integrations.__

-- 👨‍💻 All of my projects are available at [here](https://github.com/ivanrj7j?tab=repositories)
+- 👨‍💻 All of my projects are available [here](https://github.com/ivanrj7j?tab=repositories)

 - 📫 How to reach me **ivanrj7j@gmail.com**